 - In a medium bowl, whisk together the flour, baking powder and salt.
 Set aside.

-- In a large bowl with an electric mixer or in the bowl of a stand mixer fitted with the paddle attachment, cream the butter and sugar on medium-high speed for 3-5 minutes.
-Add the egg, buttermilk and vanilla and mix until blended, about 1 minute.
-With the mixer on low speed, gradually add the flour mixture, mixing just until combined.
+- In a large bowl with an electric mixer or in the bowl of a stand mixer fitted with the paddle attachment, cream together the butter and sugar on medium speed for 3-5 minutes until light and fluffy.
+Add the egg, buttermilk and vanilla and mix until well blended, about 1 minute.
+With the mixer running on low speed, gradually add the flour mixture, mixing just until combined.
+Do not over-mix.

-- Remove bowl from mixer and use a spatula to scrape the sides and bottom of the bowl well, mixing in any stray flour.
-Spoon the batter in to the prepared pan and smooth the top.
-Arrange the strawberries in a randomly in a single layer on top, with the cut side down.
+- Remove the bowl from mixer and use a spatula to scrape the sides and bottom of the bowl well, mixing in any stray flour.
+Spoon the batter into the prepared pan and smooth the top.
+Arrange the strawberries randomly in a single layer on top, with the cut side of the strawberry down.

 - Bake the cake for 10 minutes, then reduce the oven temperature to 325 F. and continue baking for 50-60 minutes, or until a tester inserted in the middle comes out clean.